TurroTopsis/cystic-fibrosis/treatments.md

 ![Nebulizer](img/nebulizer.jpg)

 {:start="3"}
 3. **Sanitization**: Patients must be very careful about sanitization because they are especially vulnerable to infections.
-As Ms. Rice explained, “It’s just this constant awareness of what you’re exposed to and how you’re preventing germs from entering the body.”
-In a personal interview, Ms. Rice described some of the sanitization measures that her family implements to keep their daughter safe:
+As Mrs. Rice explained, “It’s just this constant awareness of what you’re exposed to and how you’re preventing germs from entering the body.”
+In a personal interview, Mrs. Rice described some of the sanitization measures that her family implements to keep their daughter safe:

 > “She has about 50 toothbrushes. . .
 She uses it once and it goes into the dishwasher and gets boiled and UV sanitized."